33 Most Interesting Facts About Rolex Submariner

 22. The case and bracelet of the Rolex Submariner weigh 155 g

-23. The golds which cane white or yellow are made in Rolex’s own foundry
+23. The precious metal Rolex uses is made in Rolex’s own foundry

 24. The movements in the Rolex Submariner are officially certified by the COSC